sst/sst/www/docs/auth.md

 ### Setup construct

 SST Auth works by adding additional routes to your API to handle authentication.
-Import the construct and attach it to your API and point it to your auth function.
+Import the construct, attach it to your API and point it to your auth function.
 You can use the same auth construct with multiple APIs.

 ```js title="stacks/api.ts"
 import { Auth } from "@serverless-stack/resources"